-Jane Goodall’s personal story brings together true anthropological discovery, which is still unfolding today (see Part 3: First Humans)–but which had more of a wild west-type twang through the course of the C20th (see Part 2: The Leakey Legacy)–with pressing modern day issues: environmental degradation, overconsumption and human desperation in the developing world.
+Jane Goodall’s personal story brings together true anthropological discovery that continues to unfold to this day (see Part 3: First Humans) (although it had more of a wild west-type twang through the course of the C20th – see Part 2: The Leakey Legacy) with pressing modern day issues: environmental degradation, overconsumption and human desperation in the developing world.

 In writing this three-piece blog series I came to realise that, in truth, there is little I can say to elucidate Jane Goodall’s work, insight and ferocity that she does not immediately demonstrate herself.
 Just watch her.

 To end on a moral note as Goodall did herself, the crux of Jane’s fear for the world seems to be this; in spite of the undeniable evidence for human-induced climate change, in spite of the devastating degradation of natural habitats carried out by our species, so many of us continue to do nothing.
 And as she emphasises, our time to make a difference is already on the clock.

 “The greatest danger to our future is apathy,” she says.

 Since attending Jane’s Think Inc. talk, I have started to realise how often the children and teenagers I meet through my education and science communication work have already adopted, at their fledgling age, a wholly hopeless outlook on the future of our planet.